theta360developers/plugin-guide/docs/use.md

     * daemon started successfully *
     00101082	device

-You can log into the camera, and do an `ls` to list all files, just like in any Android system
+Log into the camera and do an `ls` to list all files.
+The process is the same as a standard Android phone.

     $ adb shell
     msm8953_64:/ $ ls -l